-In Germany, we’ll have a chance to discover delicious Bavarian specialities.
+In Germany, we’ll have a chance to discover delicious Berliner specialities.
 German cuisine is hearty and fulfilling and includes a variety of meats and potatoes.
 Students will also get a chance to sample authentic giant German pretzels!

 We also love to have picnics al fresco, and do this whenever possible, which is a great way to taste some local food while sitting out in the fresh air taking in the sights and sounds of our surroundings.

 As always, we are willing and able to accommodate vegetarians, vegans, gluten allergies, and other dietary restrictions.

 Do I need any vaccinations for this trip?

 We recommend that you check with your family doctor regarding vaccinations and medical advice for the areas you will be visiting.
 For more information, please check out the World Health Organization’s website www.who.int/en/.

 How much free time do we get?

 Our counselors are with the group nearly always.
 Every day we will break up into smaller groups to give our participants some choices and flexibility in their itinerary.
 We do offer some free time to do some shopping, for example, in defined areas that we are very familiar with.
 If participants are ever shopping by themselves within these defined areas they go in groups and for no more than an hour.
 On this trip, the group will have some free time to explore some of the safe pedestrian areas of Paris, London, and Berlin.
 A counselor will always be nearby when participants have free time in each city.